Fabric and Leather Care

-Leather is a natural material and, when properly cared for, it will maintain its beauty and appearance for many years.
+Leather is a natural material which, when properly cared for, will maintain its beauty and appearance for many years.
 It is also the easiest to care for of all upholstery materials.
 Each leather type has its own care and cleaning specifications, but there are also some generalizations.

 - Keep it clean - Dust and vacuum often, using a crevice tool in seams.

 - Keep leather furniture at least 12" away from radiators and other heat sources.
 Avoiding intense heat will help prevent the leather from drying and possibly cracking.

 Clean spills quickly.
 Just as with any upholstery, leather can become stained if spills are not cleaned up immediately.
 If spills do occur, attend to them quickly remembering to blot, not rub, the stain.

 - Use a solution of 1/2 mild soap, such as Neutrogena or Ivory, and 1/2 distilled water on a slightly dampened cloth or sponge, working up a foam to clean.

 - Avoid excessive rubbing with a cloth.
 Blot any remaining soap residue with a clean cloth dampened only with clear distilled water.
 Blot until dry, repeating as necessary.